structuremap/StructureMap.Microsoft.DependencyInjection/README.md

         var container = new Container();

+        // You can populate the container instance in one of two ways:

+        // 1.
+Use StructureMap's `Configure` method and call
+        //    `Populate` on the `ConfigurationExpression`.

+        container.Configure(config =>
+        {
+            // Register stuff in container, using the StructureMap APIs...

+            config.Populate(services);
+        });

+        // 2.
+Call `Populate` directly on the container instance.
+        //    This will internally do a call to `Configure`.

         // Register stuff in container, using the StructureMap APIs...

         // Here we populate the container using the service collection.